stephmilovic/straightup/README.md

 gulp
 ```

-This command will compile all assets and then build the site to the /dist directory.
+This command will compile all assets, compress images, and compile/minify JS and then build the site to the /dist directory.
 This directory can then be pushed to your remote site.

 I'm still working out changing the relative file paths.
 Update to come by 3/27.